 Assessment for Preschoolers Who Are Blind or Visually Impaired

-There are several types of specialized assessments specifically for students with visual impairments that a teacher of students with visual impairments may conduct with your child (see “Assessments for Students Who Are Blind or Visually Impaired” for more details about these and other specialized assessments).
+There are several types of specialized assessments specifically for students with visual impairments that a teacher of students with visual impairments may conduct with your child.

 Developmental Assessments – Your child’s educational team will continue to conduct assessments that help gather information about your child’s development.
-They compare his behavior against developmental guidelines for when a child is expected to do a specific task, such as properly using pronouns (“he,” “she,” or “they”), skipping, or recognizing his name out of a group of names in print or braille.
-Professionals use them to chart your child’s development over time and to compare his progress from one administration of the assessment to the next.
-When considering the results of any developmental assessments, it’s important to remember that they only provide guidelines for a range of typical development, not hard-and-fast rules, and that every child’s development is different.
+They compare your child’s behavior against developmental guidelines for when a child is expected to do a specific task.
+Professionals use them to chart your child’s development over time and to compare their progress from one administration of the assessment to the next.
+When considering the results of any developmental assessments, it’s important to remember that they only provide guidelines for a range of typical development, not hard-and-fast rules and that every child’s development is different.

 The TVI may observe your child and fill out a checklist of skills expected of a child at this age.
 The TVI will probably speak with you to get some information about your child’s behavior, especially about skills that they probably cannot observe at school, such as taking a bath without assistance or ordering food at a restaurant.
 Some assessments have been developed specifically for children with eye conditions.
 Assessments have items that are appropriate for children with blindness or low vision and can assist the TVI in gathering information to guide instruction for your child.
 These assessments are not all geared toward the development of children with blindness or low vision.
 They can sometimes be different from children with typical vision.
 It is important that any person who is conducting or interpreting any developmental tests for your child is experienced in working with children who are blind and low vision or else consult with a TVI.